 I’m a Beginner!

 For some, the idea of the first yoga class can be a bit scary.
 Am I flexible enough?
 I won’t be able to keep up with everyone else.
 Not to worry!
 In yoga we start from where we are and work within our own personal boundaries.
-All of our classes are suitable for beginners.
 For more information, check out Frequently Asked Questions.

 Click Here for the Class Schedule and detailed information about each class.